jehanyang/tacv-udp/README.md

 tacv-udp supports Windows sending and Linux receiving via UDP.
 This repo is for the Windows portion.

 0. Receive the Tactilus SDK, which contains 2 `.dll` files, 1 `.lib` file, a `.h` file which describes the original available functions and their uses, and a simple `test.cpp` file for testing the library.
-1. First install Visual Studio for Windows.
+1. First install Visual Studio for Windows and Git Bash.
-2. Then run this in `cmd` terminal in the folder you want which also has the Tactilus SDK files.
+2. Then run this in `git bash` terminal in the folder you want which also has the Tactilus SDK files.
 ```
 git clone git@github.com:jehanyang/tacv-udp.git
-cd tacv-udp/SDK
+cd tacv-udp/
 cmake CMakeLists.txt -G "Visual Studio [your version here]" -A Win32
 ```
 This generates all the Visual Studio project builds.